findthefunction/goldendwarf/README.md

 - Docker

 ## Questions we hope to answer
-- Whether our created machine learning model is viable in accurately predicting cryptocurrency price movements more than 50% of the time (better than flipping a coin).
+- Whether our created machine learning model is viable, in accurately predicting cryptocurrency price movements more than 50% of the time (better than flipping a coin).
 - Can this model be successful in feeding information to a well-operating trading bot.

 ## Communication Protocols